dotnet/docs/docs/core/project-sdk/msbuild-props-desktop.md

 ## WPF default include exclude

-SDK project files define a set of rules to implicitly include or exclude files, and to set their build action.
-This is unlike the older non-SDK .NET Framework projects, which had no default include or exclude rules and required you to explicitly declare which files to include in the project.
-WPF projects include rules in addition to the [standard .NET SDK rules](overview.md#default-includes-and-excludes) for automatically processing files.
+SDK project files define a set of rules to implicitly include or exclude files from the project.
+These rules also automatically set the file's build action.
+This is unlike the older non-SDK .NET Framework projects, which had no default include or exclude rules. .NET Framework projects required you to explicitly declare which files to include in the project.

+.NET project files include a [standard set of rules](overview.md#default-includes-and-excludes) for automatically processing files.
+WPF projects add additional rules.

 The following table shows which elements and which [globs](https://en.wikipedia.org/wiki/Glob_(programming)) are included and excluded in the .NET Desktop SDK when the [`UseWPF`](#usewpf) project property is set to `true`: